And why I now hate Palisade, Colorado.

 One of the most common examples of this is recalling where you were when you heard about the 9/11 attacks.
 I was in 3rd grade.
 I had just walked into class and the room was buzzing.
 A boy came up to me and said, “This changes EVERYTHING.”
 I didn’t know what he meant at the time, I don’t think he knew what he meant, either.
 But he was right, it changed everything.

 On Sunday, August 13th, 2017, my husband and I went on a road trip to Palisade, Colorado, a town about 4 hours west of Denver.

 We began our day at the local farmers’ market, selecting the perfect, famous, Palisade peaches to enjoy during our trip.
-We must’ve passed the peach stand 20 times, collecting samples every. single. time.
+I think we passed the peach stand 20 times, collecting samples every. single. time.
 We would tell the man, “No, no!
 We already had a sample!”
 He shrugged, “That’s OK.
 Another!
 Another!”

 We ate lunch at Palisade Cafe.
 The food was wonderful, the service was great.
 We sat on the patio and talked about how perfect Palisade was and how someday, we might move here for a change of pace.
 At this point, I loved Palisade.